Missing Stage in Child Passenger Safety — Pregnancy

 Pregnant women should:

-- always wear a seat belt correctly — low and snug over the hips; (We believe the Tummy Shield offers optimum protection by safely redirecting the seat belt away from the belly, creating a leg harness like a race car driver.)
+• always wear a seat belt correctly — low and snug over the hips; (We believe the crash-tested Tummy Shield offers optimum protection by safely redirecting the seat belt away from the belly, creating a leg harness like a race car driver.
+And we agree, not all pregnancy seat belt postioners are created equal — most are untested and unsafe.)

-- keep airbags activated but make sure to direct it toward the chest area instead of straight out;
+• keep airbags activated and make sure to direct it toward the chest area instead of straight out at your bump;

-- drive on roads with lower speeds, because low-speed crashes are exponentially less traumatic than high-speed ones;
+• drive on roads with lower speeds, because low-speed crashes are exponentially less traumatic than high-speed crashes;

 (Go here for more tips for safer driving during pregnancy.)